modern-hobbyist/modern-hobbyist/Projects/0002 - Split Keyboard - Mk. 1/1 - Instructions.md

 	- There is a model in the Printables link for 3mm foam to sit between the bottom of the case and the PCB.
 	- You can either use this model to laser cut the poron foam listed in the BOM, or print out the model as a template and use it to cut the poron by hand
 3. Heat-set Inserts
+	- To mount the top half of the case to the bottom, you'll need to install 9 heat set inserts into the bottom half of the case
+	- This is easiest to do by heating the insert with a soldering iron and slowly pressing it into place
 4. Assemble Case
+	- Mount the top half of the case to the base with the M3x8mm bolts
+5. Install switches!

 ### Firmware